Farah Alibay: Career

 In 2016, she became a Payload Systems Engineer on the InSight mission, a robotic lander spacecraft that was designed to study the interior of the planet Mars, to where it lifted off on May 5, 2018.
 Before the launch, Alibay had been responsible for the proper integration and testing of all of the spacecrat's instruments.
 While the mission waited for the spacecraft to land on the surface of Mars, Alibay helped the teams prepare for operations, and she tested the detector equipment.
 To celebrate the landing on Mars on November 26, 2018, she had her hair dyed red to match the colour of Mars and of the InSight logo.

 In 2019, Alibay joined the Mars 2020 mobility team.
 Her duty was to ensure that the rover did not get lost on Mars.
 During surface operations after the February 18, 2021 landing, she was the Tactical Integration Lead and an interface between the Perseverance rover and Ingenuity.
 On April 19, 2021, Alibay was part of the Jet Propulsion Laboratory team that successfully made Ingenuity, the first powered-controlled aircraft to fly on another planet.

 Alibay in 2019 also participated as a speaker during an interactive STEM discussion with students attending the 70th International Astronautical Congress.
 This STEM discussion was part of NASAs STEM engagement where the goal is to invest in STEM engagement are focused on building a future STEM workforce, through program elements designed to bolster capacity and to attract, engage and enable students to move toward STEM careers through NASA-unique opportunities.

 She works on diversity and inclusion in STEM, both to increase them in her work environment and to prevent others from facing the challenges that she had as an LGBTQ+ immigrant woman of colour.

+She was also featured on the Season 2 Episode 2 of the "This Being Human" podcast sponsored by the Aga Khan Museum.